How Does Probate Affects Tenants-in-Common Property?

 Probate is the legal process of transferring ownership of assets from a deceased individual's name into the names of her beneficiaries.
 Probate also ensures that the decedent's creditors can make claims for payment of her debts and that her final tax returns are filed, including an estate tax return if her estate is large enough.

 All this can take some time and there's some expense involved, so many people plan their estates to try to avoid probate to the greatest extent possible.

 A tenancy in common is a form of property ownership between two or more people.
-The tenants do not have to have equal ownership interest -- one can own a 25-percent share in the property while the other holds 75-percent ownership.
-They're both entitled to use of the entire property regardless.
+The tenants don't have to have equal ownership interests—one can own a 25 percent share in the property while the other holds 75 percent ownership.
+They're both entitled to the use of the entire property regardless.

 Unlike with some other forms of property ownership, tenants in common are free to sell or transfer their shares to other people without the consent or permission of the other tenant or tenants.
 Each tenant reserves the right to include his share of the property in his estate plan, leaving it to anyone he likes when he dies.

 This type of ownership is common among unmarried individuals when one contributes more financially to the property than the others.
 His percentage ownership in the property is typically commensurate with his contributions, so he has the right to transfer that interest to someone else during his lifetime or after his death.